Social Icons

 Directed by Ezio Greggio

-The year is 1999 and I cannot understand why every time I watch this movie, I’m laughing my head off.
+The year is 1999, and I still can’t understand why every time I watch this movie, I’m laughing my head off.

-To be honest the movie is not beyond understanding funny, or are the antics superb, but what will leave you in a state of mad laughter is the character Jake Gordon played by Mel Brooks when he was in his 70s.
+To be honest, the movie isn’t hilariously clever, nor are the antics particularly groundbreaking.
+What leaves you in stitches is the character Jake Gordon, played by Mel Brooks in his 70s.

-Guido told him that during the war, he found himself trapped under a statue during a raid.
-A man named Jake Gordon (Mel Brooks) came and saved.
-Guido asked his son to go to America and bring back Jake so he can see him one last time.
+Guido recounts a story from the war: he was trapped under a statue during a raid when a man named Jake Gordon (Mel Brooks) saved him.
+Guido asks Bernardo to go to America and bring Jake back so he can see him one last time.

-Fun Facts: It is said that, during the Battle of the Bulge, the Germans were filling the air with propaganda messages over speakers.
-Brooks a soldier then, sets up his own speakers and did his imitation of Al Jolson’s “Toot Toot Tootsie.”
-The song was performed by Al Jolson in the movie The Jazz Singer which was released in 1927.
-The Jazz Singer was the first feature-length motion picture with sound, which led to the end of the silent film era.
+Fun Facts: It’s said that during the Battle of the Bulge, the Germans broadcast propaganda messages over loudspeakers.
+Brooks, then a soldier, set up his own speakers and performed his imitation of Al Jolson’s “Toot Toot Tootsie.”
+The song was originally performed by Al Jolson in the 1927 movie The Jazz Singer, the first feature-length motion picture with sound, which marked the end of the silent film era.

 0 comments: